guirem/plugin-googlecast/docs/fr_FR/index.md

 ```

 > **Notes**
-> 'resume' will only work when previous application has been launched by the plugin.
+> By default, the plugin will try to resume previous app launched (will only work when previous application has been launched by the plugin).
 > You can try to force resume of any application using 'forceapplaunch=1' but there is a good chance that it will not resume correctly.

 #### Séquence de commandes